anagass14/MCA-2025/week3.md

 ## Task 2
-I wasnt able to insert the my scores mei using the veriovio application, however i below is a screenshot of the result.
+To access my score using the verovio application click [here](verovio.html).
+I have also attached a screenshot of the result below.
 ![photograph of mei results](meiphoto.png)